aweis89/ai-terminals.nvim/README.md

 optional — install only the ones you plan to use.
 If you don't intend to use a given tool, you do not need to install it.

+The tools below are preconfigured out of the box.
+If they are installed and on your `PATH`, you can use them immediately.
+You can also add your own custom REPLs/CLIs — the plugin communicates via a PTY (Neovim terminal channels) and tmux `send-keys`, so any interactive process that reads from the terminal/STDIN will work.
+See the Configuration section for the `terminals` table to add your own entries.

 Here are links to some of the tools mentioned in the default configuration:

 * **Aider:** [Aider](https://github.com/paul-gauthier/aider)